Go Ahead...Make My Plate

 · Watch for entrees listed in green on the on-line menus and experiment with some new plant-based meals; even one more plant-based meal a week is a good start.

 · Look for lean proteins in the grab’n’ go refrigerators: turkey sandwich on multigrain bread, chef’s salad, and Vegan Macro meals are great options.
 Try the chickpea masala on some brown rice.

 · Existing on salads?
 Before taste fatigue sends you searching for a burger and fries, swap off to some meal-like options with a protein (grilled chicken and a hot vegetable, for instance) or at least make sure you are getting a heaping serving of protein choices in your salad.
 Grilled chicken, eggs, edamame and other beans, plus tofu are great protein options.

 Critics of the new food icon point out that the icon is very nonspecific regarding advice about healthy choices within each of the food groups depicted.
 Plus, it is completely silent on the topic of solid fats, added sugars, and alcohol –together often referred to as empty or discretionary calories.
 Empty calories are those with no redeeming nutritional content but with a dose of extra calories.
 While fatty foods and added sugars will not cause weight gain if they aren’t contributing to intake of extra calories, these foods often are the culprit sources of extra calories in the diet.
 The US Dietary Guidelines advise us that we all have a unique budget of discretionary or extra calories that fit into our diet as a treat once we have met all of our nutritional requirements for the day.
 Discretionary calories are based on overall energy requirements and are increased in more active people because of a need for increased fuel for activity.
 It is all about balance.
-Check out your discretionary calorie budget and the message on reducing intake of solid fat and sugary drinks at
+To check out your discretionary calorie budget and the message on reducing intake of solid fat and sugary drinks click here